Culture of Telangana: Paintings

 Nirmal paintings are a popular form of painting done in Nirmal in Adilabad District.
 The paintings have golden hues.
 The region is well known for its Golconda and Hyderabad painting styles which are branches of Deccan painting.
 Developed during the 16th century, the Golconda style is a native style blending foreign techniques and bears some similarity to the Vijayanagara paintings of neighbouring Mysore.
 A significant use of luminous gold and white colours is generally found in the Golconda style.
 The Hyderabad style originated in the 17th century under the Nizams.
 Highly influenced by Mughal painting, this style makes use of bright colours and mostly depicts regional landscape, culture, costumes and jewellery.

 Sculpture

-Ramappa Temple:It lies in a valley at Palampet village of Venkatapur Mandal, in erstwhile Mulug Taluq of Warangal district, a tiny village long past its days of glory in the 13th-14th centuries.
+Ramappa Temple - It lies in a valley at Palampet village of Venkatapur Mandal, in erstwhile Mulug Taluq of Warangal district, a tiny village long past its days of glory in the 13th-14th centuries.
 An inscription in the temple dates it to the year 1213 and said to have been built by a General Recherla Rudra, during the period of the Kakatiya ruler Ganapati Deva.

-This medieval temple is a Shivalaya (where Shiva is worshipped) and named after the sculptor Ramappa.
+Mallanna Swamy - This medieval temple is a Shivalaya (where Shiva is worshipped) and named after the sculptor Ramappa.
 It is the only temple in the world named after its sculptor/architect.
 Its presiding deity, Ramalingeswara, is the form of Shiva and a personal god of the Avatar of Vishnu, Rama.
 The history says that it took 40 years to build this temple.
 Planned and sculpted by Ramappa, the temple was built on the classical pattern of being lifted above the world on a high star-shaped platform.
 Intricate carvings line the walls and cover the pillars and ceilings.
 Starting at its base to its wall panels, pillars and ceiling are sculpted figures drawn from Hindu mythology.
 The roof (garbhalayam) of the temple is built with bricks, which are so light that they are able to float on water.